Maps are very similar to scale drawings. The main difference is that they are usually used to show places.

 To do this you need to measure the distances on the map and then multiply them by 1,000 to get the actual distance in centimetres.
 Or, more simply, you could multiply the distances in centimetres by 10 to get the actual distance in metres.

-So on this map the Grooves Nightclub is 1 cm from Hotel Party.
+So on this map the site storage area is 1 cm from the two-bedroomed house.
 In real life that’s 10 m – not very far at all.
-Knowing this could affect whether you choose to stay at Hotel Party, depending on whether you like nightclubs or not.

 Now try the following activity.
 Remember to check your answers once you have completed the questions.